Academic Program Guide

 AP US History

-This class will familiarize students with the important concepts and overarching themes of over five hundred years of US History.
-In addition to preparing students for the AP exam, this class develops students' skills in conducting research, writing historical arguments, and critical analysis.
-This class follows the curricular framework (key concepts, historical themes, and historical thinking skills) outlined by The College Board, with example and materials chosen by the teacher.
-The texts for this class will be drawn from a wide range of historical essays as primary sources.
-This class will connect specific events to broader historical themes that continue to manifest in contemporary USA.
+This course will familiarize students with the important concepts and overarching themes of over five hundred years of US History.
+In addition to preparing students for the AP exam, this course develops students' skills in conducting research, writing historical arguments, and critical analysis.
+This course follows the curricular framework (key concepts, historical themes, and historical thinking skills) outlined by The College Board, with example and materials chosen by the teacher.
+The texts for this course are drawn from a wide range of historical essays as primary sources.
+This course will connect specific events to broader historical themes that continue to manifest in contemporary USA.
 Students will be prepared to take the AP US History exam offered by the College Board to potentially earn college credit or class placement at their college or university.
 A fee is required for the AP exam.
-Grade: 10-12

 Economics